 What are you doing now: Aside from a three-and-one-half year stint as Tactical Officer of C Co. and Field Music at Valley Forge Military Academy & College in Wayne, PA, I worked in the publishing industry after retiring from the Army in September 1991.
 I started out as Executive Editor of Presidio Press, a San Francisco Bay Area book publisher specializing in military history and military affairs.
 After leaving VFMA&C in the summer of 1998, I became my own boss--using contacts I'd made with Presidio to line up freelance copy-editing projects for several commercial and scholarly book publishers.
 I finally had to give up work entirely in 2004, however, when my body began letting me down.
 Fortunately, all of my disabling conditions are either directly or indirectly service-connected--making me eligible for a wide range of VA benefits--without which I'd be up the proverbial estuary without a manipulator!

-Other Comments: For the last 19 years I've been living on the Big Island of Hawaii with my wife, Carol, in a subdivision about a mile outside of Mountain View--almost exactly halfway between Hilo and Hawaii Volcanoes National Park.
-However, I'm moving to Idaho in May 2019 and will be settling in the Sagle area not far from the Pend Oreille River.
+Other Comments: For 20 years I lived on Hawaii's Big Island with my wife, Carol, in a subdivision about a mile outside of Mountain View--almost exactly halfway between Hilo and Hawaii Volcanoes National Park.
+However, I moved to Idaho in late July 2019 to settle in the Sagle area not far from the Pend Oreille River.
 Between the Blue State politics, earthquakes and eruptions, I decided it was time to bid Hawaii Aloha and head for cooler climes!
+It was a wise decision.
+I absolutely love it here in the northern Idaho panhandle!

 Best Friends MAJ Tom Veleker CPT Howdy Belknap LTC Jim Rainey